 FertilityREPEVAX has not been evaluated in fertility studies.

 a.
-Summary of the safety profileIn clinical trials REPEVAX was given to a total of 1,384 children, adolescent and adults.
+Summary of the safety profileIn clinical trials REPEVAX was given to a total of 1,384 persons including 390 children 3 through 6 years of age and 994 adolescent and adults.
 Most commonly reported reactions following vaccination included local reactions at the injection site (pain, redness and swelling).
-These signs and symptoms usually were mild in intensity and occurred within 48 hours following vaccination.
+These signs and symptoms usually were mild in intensity and occurred within 48 hours following vaccination (Adverse Events have been observed within 24 hours and 7 days following vaccination in children 3 through 6 years).
 They all resolved without sequelae.
 There was a trend for higher rates of local and systemic reactions in adolescents than in adults.
 In both age groups, injection site pain was the most common adverse reaction.
 Late-onset local adverse reactions (i.e. a local adverse reaction which had an onset or increase in severity 3 to 14 days post-immunization), such as injection site pain, erythema and swelling occurred in less than 1.2%.
 Most of the reported adverse reactions occurred within 24 hours after the vaccination.
 In a clinical trial of 843 healthy adolescent males and females 11-17 years of age, administration of the first dose of Gardasil concomitantly with REPEVAX showed that there was more injection-site swelling and headache reported following concomitant administration.
 The differences observed were < 10% and in the majority of subjects, the adverse events were reported as mild to moderate in intensity.

 b.
 Tabulated list of adverse reactionsAdverse reactions are ranked under headings of frequency using the following convention: